 - Pack a Cooler – You can pack a cooler with food and drinks.
 If you want to enjoy fair foods, you can at least have drinks and/or snacks handy to keep everyone hydrated and happy in between meals.

-- Buy Your Tickets Ahead of Time – Tops Markets offers advanced admission tickets at a discounted rate.
-Check their website for details.
+- Buy Your Tickets Ahead of Time – Tops Markets offers advanced admission tickets at a discounted rate until August 6,2019.

 - Look for Discount Days – There are several days, including preview day, where you can visit the fair at discounted rates.
 Several of the local channels, including 2, 4 and 7, usually have some sort of special day at the fair.
-Check the fair’s website as well as the station’s website for details.
+Here’s a list of discount days for 2019.

 - Buck-a-Roos – Buying food and drinks can quickly become a budget buster if you’re not careful.
 Several of our community members suggested visiting Buck-a-Roos.
 Buck-a-Roos is a food stand that sells hot dogs, hamburgers and other kid-friendly food items for one or two dollars each.
 Just be prepared, the line is usually long!